Adequate moduli spaces and geometrically reductive group schemes: Introduction

-These properties motivate the following definition: for any algebraic stack $\cX$, we say that a morphism $\phi: \cX \to Y$ to an affine scheme is \emph{adequate moduli space} if properties (1) and (2) are satisfied.
-(When $Y$ is not affine, one has to consider the local versions of properties (1) and (2).)
-It turns out that properties (1) and (2) capture the stack-intrinsic properties of such GIT quotients stacks $[X/G]$ and that these properties alone suffice to show that the quotient $Y$ inherits nice geometric properties.
-The purpose of this paper is to develop the theory of adequate moduli spaces as well as the theory of geometrically reductive group schemes over an arbitrary base.
+These properties motivate the following definition: for any algebraic stack $\cX$, we say that a morphism $\phi: \cX \to Y$ to an affine scheme is an \emph{adequate moduli space} if properties (1) and (2) are satisfied.
+Because $Y$ is assumed to be affine, property (1) is intrinsic to $\cX$ and independent of the morphism $\phi$.
+When $Y$ is not affine, one has to consider the local versions of properties (1) and (2); see the following definition.

+The purpose of this paper is to develop the theory of adequate moduli spaces and then consider applications to the structure of geometrically reductive group schemes over an arbitrary base.